flurinduerst/WPDistillery/README.md

 ![Screenshot](http://files.flurinduerst.ch/wpdistillery/wpdistillery_logo.png)

+Note: Right now, there's a bug in Scotch Box 3.0 were you can't update WP-CLI.
+See https://github.com/flurinduerst/WPDistillery/issues/53.
+I recommend not updating Scotch Box until this issue has beed resolved.
+Using Scotch Box 2.5 works fine with WPDistillery.

 **Version 2.0.4** (20.06.2017)

 With the 2.0 update, the setup process is now much easier.
 All you need to do after customizing your config file is `vagrant up`.
 That's it!
 With that single command, WPDistillery will now ssh to the VM, update WP-CLI, install and configure everything.
 It also comes with an optional auto-update function and integrated support for Windows.
 Check out the [Changelog](CHANGELOG.md) for a complete list of changes.